prakash-s-2210/threads-clone/README.md

 ## Overview:

-Master the latest version of Next.js (14.0.4) with a focus on Server Side Rendering for optimal performance and user experience.
+Latest version of Next.js (14.0.4) with a focus on Server Side Rendering for optimal performance and user experience.

 ## Technologies Used: